kepsi/Pathonoia/README.md

 [oasis.ims.bio/kraken2_k31.zip](oasis.ims.bio/kraken2_k31.zip) or [oasis.dzne.de/kraken2_31.zip](oasis.dzne.de/kraken2_31.zip) (March 2019)

-An updated version of the index [oasis.ims.bio/kraken2_k31_2205.zip](oasis.ims.bio/kraken2_k31_2205.zip) or [oasis.dzne.de/kraken2_31_2205.zip](oasis.dzne.de/kraken2_31_2205.zip) (May 2022)
+An updated version of the index is provided here:

+[oasis.ims.bio/kraken2_k31_2205.zip](oasis.ims.bio/kraken2_k31_2205.zip) or [oasis.dzne.de/kraken2_31_2205.zip](oasis.dzne.de/kraken2_31_2205.zip) (May 2022)

 The Jupyter Notebook also explains the setup of Kraken index for Pathonoia if an adjusted version is desired.